Top 5 unique things to do in Paris – the most unusual attractions you will EVER find!

 If you need a break, you can step into one of twenty cute and trendy restaurants and cafés where you can often listen to a band playing live music whilst you eat.

-The Saint Ouen Flea Market receives more than 5 millions of visitors each year including a lot of foreigners as well as celebrities.
+The Saint Ouen Flea Market receives more than 5 million of visitors each year including a lot of foreigners as well as celebrities.

 Since 2001, it has been recognized as a “Zone for the Protection of Architectural, Urban, and Landscape Heritage (ZPPAUP)” thanks to its unusual ambiance and atmosphere.